How we can give our dog's the nutrients that are being depleted from their food

 I can only testify that the studies reflect what I have seen in my veterinary practice.

 Hair testing in domestic animals is still not as common in veterinary practice as blood testing.
-In my opinion, testing hair twice a year can give you invaluable information about your dog’s nutritional status at relatively low cost.
+In my opinion, testing hair twice a year can give you invaluable information about your dog’s nutritional status at a relatively low cost.

 Ultimately, the key to your dog’s good health and longevity is a well nourished and toxin free body.